Gifts for Elderly People

 Finding gifts for elderly people is not difficult.

 I tend to think foodie gifts are welcome and many local Deli’s will make up a hamper to suit your budget and choice.
 The UK have some amazing cheesemakers many of whom offer online hamper options.
 A useful alternative to a sweet one for anyone who is diabetic.

-Indoor plants add a splash of colour and seasonal bouquets makes someone feel special.
-Ladies appreciate smellies, National Trust shops offer a lovely array of locally made artisan soaps and smells.
+Indoor plants add a splash of colour and seasonal bouquets make someone feel special.
+Ladies appreciate smellies, National Trust shops offer a lovely array of locally made artisan soaps and smell.

 Gardening vouchers, book tokens or a magazine subscription are thoughtful ideas,

 Replace traditional walking sticks with one from Flexyfoot, fashionable, comfortable and safer on uneven or icy ground.
 Available online www.flexyfoot.com and from selected stockists.

 A promise of a meal out in the New Year is always a thoughtful gift, one to look forward with good food in good company always enjoyed.

 For someone with dementia, a photo book of memories, digital photo frame, or photo cushion are thoughtful ideas.
 Soft blankets made into dementia blankets (sew on buttons, ribbons, zips, jingle bells and Velcro) provide both comfort and warmth plus relief to agitated hands.